ashwwwin/furi/README.md

 - Any MCP that is running, will automatically have an http route.
 - Turning an MCP on/off can only be done via the cli.

-- To access your MCP's via http, you can turn on the route via:
+To access your MCP's via http, you can turn on the proxy via:

 ```bash
 furi http on